svalinn/DAGMC/tools/README.md

 - test #1: ('test_functions.py') is a test of the different functions of the 'dagmc_get_materials.py' script. it can be run as ```nosetests test_functions.py```

 - test #2:
 ('test_output.py') tests the output h5m file created by running the script ans is run as a python script or using nosetests

+- test #3:
+('test\_model.py') tests the group names on the CAD model with the output group names list from 'get\_tag\_values function'.